treadwell/BookIndexing/README.md

 ### text_processing.py

-This module extracts keywords for each title.
+This module extracts keywords for each title by comparing the word frequency within a title with the word frequency in a general corpus, `corpus_data.json`.
+This corpus is currently generated from the Brown data, but in the future this should be supplemented with other, and more modern sources.

 ## Getting started